This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Before your surgery:

-- Tell your caregiver if you have had other ear surgeries or nose problems.
+- Tell your healthcare provider if you have had other ear surgeries or nose problems.

-- Your caregiver will look inside your ear to see the size and location of the hole in your eardrum.
+- Your healthcare provider will look inside your ear to see the size and location of the hole in your eardrum.
 He may check you for other ear, nose, or throat problems.
 You may need to have blood and urine tests and x-rays.
 You may also need hearing tests.
-Ask your caregiver for more information about these and other tests that you may need.
+Ask your healthcare provider for more information about these and other tests that you may need.
 Write down the date, time, and location of each test.

 - Write down the correct date, time, and location of your procedure.